 Dark flooring often gives a timeless or traditional look that is flexible with many design styles.
 For instance, you can choose a dark floor with warm tones and pair it with wainscoting, or other old wood features or antique furniture.
 For a modern style, pick a dark floor and complement it with neutral or gray paint and equally neutral, sleek-lined furniture.

-Light colors go well with design styles like coastal, beach and modern.
-If you want light flooring, then consider complementing with gray.
+Light colors go well with design styles like coastal, beach, and modern.
+If you want light flooring, then consider complementing it with gray.
 Gray wood tones are the new light.
 Gray tones are neutral enough to work with most color palettes.
 Color tones in hardwood flooring are fast becoming the new norm since they can work just as well for a tailored traditional home as with a modern space.

 What specific styles and patterns appeal to you?

 Regarding style, you want your floors to match up with your personal aesthetic and preferences.